Computer Science

 4 Credits (3+2P)

 Computational problem solving; problem analysis; implementation of algorithms using Java.
 Object-oriented concepts, arrays, searching, sorting, and recursion.
-Taught with C S 460.
-May be repeated up to 4 credits.

-Prerequisite: (A C- or better in either MATH 1250G or (MATH 1430G or higher)) OR (A C- or better in MATH 1220G and a 1 or better in the CS Placement Test) OR (A C- or better in MATH 1220G and a C- or better in C S 111).
+Prerequisite: (A C- or better in either MATH 1250G or (MATH 1430G or higher)) OR (A C- or better in MATH 1220G and a 1 or better in the CS Placement Test) OR (A C- or better in MATH 1220G and a C- or better in CSCI 1110).

 Learning Outcomes

-1. Develop algorithms to solve problems
+1. Develop algorithms to solve problems.

-2. Implement algorithms using the fundamental programming features of sequence, selection, iteration, and recursion
+2. Implement algorithms using the fundamental programming features of sequence, selection, iteration, and recursion.

-3. Apply an understanding of primitive and object data types
+3. Apply an understanding of primitive and object data types.

-4. Design and implement classes based on given attributes and behaviors
+4. Design and implement classes based on given attributes and behaviors.

-5. Explain the fundamental concepts of object-oriented programming,
+5. Explain the fundamental concepts of object-oriented programming.

 View Learning Outcomes